Vacuum bosonic currents induced by a compactified cosmic string in dS background: Introduction

-Cosmic string spacetime modifies the vacuum fluctuations associated with quantum fields due to its topologically conical structure.
-Non-vanishing results for the renormalized VEV of physical observables, such as the energy-momentum tensor, considering scalar and fermionic quantum fields were obtained in \cite{PhysRevD.35.536,escidoc:153364, GL, DS, PhysRevD.46.1616, PhysRevD.35.3779, LB, Moreira1995365, BK}.
-Moreover, taking into account the presence of a magnetic flux running through the string's core, there appear additional contributions to the above VEVs associated with charged fields \cite{PhysRevD.36.3742, guim1994, SBM, SBM2, SBM3, Spinelly200477, SBM4}.
-The magnetic flux can also induce vacuum current densities.
-The phenomenon was addressed in \cite{LS} and \cite{SNDV} for massless and massive scalar fields, respectively.
-It was shown that the fractional part of the ratio of the magnetic flux by the quantum one leads to non-vanishing induced vacuum current densities along the azimuthal direction.
-In \cite{Eduardo,ERBM} the authors studied induced bosonic and fermionic currents in higher-dimensional cosmic string spacetime in the presence of magnetic flux.
-The induced fermionic current by a magnetic flux in $(2+1)$-dimensional conical spacetime was also calculated in \cite{PhysRevD.82.085033}.
-In all these calculations that we mentioned above the cosmic string was considered to be ideal, without any inner structure.
-A nonvanishing core was studied in \cite{Mello15, mikael} for the scalar and fermionic vacuum current densities induced by a magnetic flux in a cosmic string.
-Moreover, the calculation of the VEV of fermionic energy-momentum tensor was addressed in \cite{mikael2}.
+Due to its lack of global flatness, the cosmic string spacetime modifies the vacuum fluctuations associated with quantum fields.
+In this sense it has been shown non-vanishing results for the renormalized VEV of physical observables, like the energy-momentum tensor, considering scalar and fermionic quantum fields in \cite{PhysRevD.35.536,escidoc:153364, GL, DS, PhysRevD.46.1616} and \cite{PhysRevD.35.3779, LB, Moreira1995365, BK}, respectively.
+Moreover, if we take into consideration the presence of a magnetic flux running along the string's core, additional contributions to the above VEVs associated with charged fields take place.
+(See references in \cite{PhysRevD.36.3742, guim1994, SBM, SBM2, SBM3, Spinelly200477, SBM4}) Furthermore, the magnetic flux induces vacuum current densities, $\langle j^\mu\rangle$.
+This phenomenon has been investigated for massless and massive scalar fields in \cite{LS} and \cite{SNDV}, respectively.
+In these papers, the authors have shown that induced vacuum current densities along the azimuthal direction arise if the ratio of the magnetic flux by the quantum one has a nonzero fractional part.
+The calculation of induced bosonic and fermionic currents in higher-dimensional cosmic string spacetime in the presence of a magnetic flux has been developed in \cite{Eduardo,ERBM}.
+The induced fermionic current by a magnetic flux in $(2+1)$-dimensional conical spacetime and in the presence of a circular boundary has also been analyzed in \cite{PhysRevD.82.085033}.
+In all the above-mentioned calculations the cosmic string was considered as an ideal linear object, i.e., without inner structure.
+The analysis of the scalar and fermionic vacuum current densities induced by a magnetic flux in a cosmic string considering a nonvanishing core has been developed in \cite{Mello15} and \cite{mikael}, respectively.
+Also, the calculation of the VEV of fermionic energy-momentum tensor appeared in \cite{mikael2}.